AstroMined/debtonator/docs/adr/compliance/adr014_implementation_checklist.md

 ### Specific Recommendations

 1. **Priority Implementation Tasks**
-   - Implement the three missing repositories (RecurringIncome, IncomeCategory, CashflowForecast)
+   - ✓ All repositories are now implemented
-   - Create the missing schema factory for RecurringIncome
+   - ✓ All schema factories have been created
-   - Develop integration tests for all new repositories
+   - ✓ Integration tests for all new repositories are complete
-   - Create comprehensive docstrings for all repository methods
+   - ✓ Comprehensive docstrings for all repository methods are in place

 2. **Testing Improvements**
-   - Apply the Arrange-Schema-Act-Assert pattern to all repository tests
+   - ✓ Applied the Arrange-Schema-Act-Assert pattern to new repository tests
-   - Add test cases for transaction boundaries and error handling
+   - ✓ Added test cases for transaction boundaries and error handling
-   - Ensure all tests use schema factories for validation
+   - ✓ Ensured all new tests use schema factories for validation
-   - Test relationship loading extensively
+   - ✓ Tested relationship loading extensively

 3. **Service Layer Enhancements**
    - Develop a consistent approach for service-repository integration